Installation & Specifications

 - Fats, including oils and other greasy foods can be extremely penetrating and can leave permanent marks.
 We strongly recommend avoiding leaving any spills of this nature.
-Clean up immediately – you can use a mild sink detergent or a 1 part methylated spirits or vinegar to 4 parts water mix, or one of the “spot” cleaners by WOCA.
+Clean up immediately – one of the “spot” cleaners by WOCA or you can use a mild sink detergent or a 1 part methylated spirits or vinegar to 4 parts water mix as a one off cleaning method.

 - Royal Oak Floors can be refinished if it becomes excessively damaged.
 Our finishes are designed to be recoated without the need for sanding.
 For best results, we recommend contacting us directly for up to date information.
 Please supply us with the specifications of your installed floor.

 - Minor surface scratches can be fixed with Royal Oak Floors Repair Oil.
 We sell a range of colours in handy 90ml bottles.
 These are available for $20.00 each from our South Yarra showroom or $30.00 including postage.

 - Australia’s sun can be very harsh so we recommend the use of blinds, curtains, exterior blinds/awnings or if possible utilizing glass with built in UVA and UVB protection.
 This will help prevent fading or discolouration.
 Moving rugs and furniture on a semi-regular basis will help the floor age evenly.

 - An engineered floor is simply a floor board made of more than one piece of timber.
 The multi-plywood layers use up to 12 layers of thinly cut hardwood and softwood plantation timbers, placed and glued in multiple directions to increase the strength and stability of the top layer of solid timber.